Transworld Skateboarding

-Transworld Skateboarding (TWS) was an international magazine on skateboarding that was based in Carlsbad, California, United States.
+Transworld Skateboarding (TWS) is an international magazine on skateboarding that was based in Carlsbad, California, United States.
 The publication also ran an accompanying website and video production company.
 In February 2019, the publishers of Transworld magazine, The Enthusiast Network, were purchased by American Media, Inc. In March 2019, the print edition of Transworld magazine was discontinued.
+It continues as a digital brand.

 A satellite edition, Transworld Skateboarding Japan, is published in Japan.